chrisbpawsey/hpc-intro/index.md

 * Be able to use software modules to access different HPC software
 * Be able to work effectively on a remote shared resource

-This course is being run with support from the [ARCHER National Supercomputing Service](http://www.archer.ac.uk), [The University of Leeds](http://www.leeds.ac.uk) and [IBM Research](http://www.research.ibm.com/).
+This course is being run with support from the [Hartree Centre](/https://www.hartree.stfc.ac.uk/Pages/home.aspx) and [IBM Research](http://www.research.ibm.com/).

 > ## Prerequisites
 >